 Surface King Tack & Prime Coat Applications With Asphalt Emulsions

-Slow-setting grades of asphalt emulsions (diluted with water before application) are suitable type of emulsion is most suitable prime.
+Slow-setting grades of asphalt emulsions (diluted with water before application) are a suitable type of emulsion is most suitable prime.
 With dense granular bases, or stabilized bases the surface may need to be broken up by scarifying before application, to ensure good penetration.

 A prime coat performs several important functions.

-- The major purpose of prime coat is to protect the underlying layers from wet weather by providing a temporary waterproofing layer.
+- The major purpose of a prime coat is to protect the underlying layers from wet weather by providing a temporary waterproofing layer.

-- Additional benefits of prime coat are stabilizing or binding the surface fines together and promoting bond to the HMA layer.
+- Additional benefits of prime coat are stabilizing or binding the surface fines together and promoting a bond to the HMA layer.

 - Prime must adequately penetrate the base to function properly.